JerryAZR/SandboxPredictor/README.md

 make
 ```

 To run tests:
 ```
 ./run_test path/to/trace/dir
 ```

 For example:
 ```
-./run_test ./trace/mp2
+./run_test ./test_trace
 ```

+## Evaluation

+We will use [ChampSim](ChampSim) to further evaluate our branch predictors

+More execution traces can be downloaded [here](https://www.dropbox.com/sh/hh09tt8myuz0jbp/AACAS5zMWHL7coVuS-RbpUksa?dl=0)

+To use these traces, simply put the `.trace.xz` file under the [dpc3_traces](ChampSim/dpc3_traces) folder and run ChampSim accordingly.
+Detailed instruction can be found [here](ChampSim/README.md)

 ## TODO
 1. Finalize helper classes (e.g. The [instruction](src/Instruction.hpp) class)